mmig/cordova-plugin-gadgetbridge/README.md

 GadgetbridgePlugin.retrieveData(start, successCallback(data), errorCallback);
 GadgetbridgePlugin.retrieveData(start, end, successCallback(data), errorCallback);

+//IMPORTANT: currently Gadgetbridge does not implement deleting data by time-ranges correctly,
+//           so removeData() will always fail!
+//           If appropriate, the method removeAllData() can be used instead.

-//Remove / delete activity data from application database GadgetbridgePlugin.removeData(successCallback, errorCallback);
+//[DO NOT USE: use removeAllData() instead, if possible] Remove / delete activity data from application database
+//GadgetbridgePlugin.removeData(successCallback, errorCallback);
-GadgetbridgePlugin.removeData(start, successCallback, errorCallback);
+//GadgetbridgePlugin.removeData(start, successCallback, errorCallback);
-GadgetbridgePlugin.removeData(start, end, successCallback, errorCallback);
+//GadgetbridgePlugin.removeData(start, end, successCallback, errorCallback);

+//Remove / delete all Mi-Band 2 activity data from application database GadgetbridgePlugin.removeAllData(successCallback, errorCallback);